nodejs/nodejs.org/README.md

 ## Contributing

-Currently there are two ways to contribute, the first is **submiting new features and/or solving bugfix** and the second is **translating content to other languages**.
+There are two ways to contribute to this project.
+The first is **submitting new features or fixing bugs** and the second is **translating content to other languages**.

 In both cases the workflow is different, please check how it is done in each case.